 What characteristics does wild food have over agricultural food?
-If we all planned on eating food from the wild all the time, there would actually be a lot of advantages but also many disadvantages.
-One of the disadvantages would be that the wild food would get depleted very fast.
-We’ve already seen this in the overharvesting of medicinal plants for lucrative foreign markets.
-Things like American Ginseng have been depleted beyond the ability of the wild population to regrow itself.
+Well, first, it’s impractical to think we could live entirely off wild food for any length of time.
+A large population planning to survive off food in the wild would deplete this resource pretty fast.
+There just isn’t enough of it.
+We’ve already seen this in the over-harvesting of our wild medicinal plants for lucrative foreign markets.
+Things like American Ginseng have been depleted beyond the ability of the wild population to regrow.
 It’s really impossible for a large percentage of the population to ever solely exist on food from the wild.
 We just have too many people now for wild foods to support us entirely.

 If we all supplemented with wild foods, using sustainable harvest and monitoring practices to ensure the stability of these food’s populations over the long haul, what would happen?
 For one, farmers would actually have to plant and harvest less, because we are partly using the stuff that just naturally grows.
 This could conceivably open more lands up to be wild and hence give more people the advantages of wild food consumption.
 Many weeds would also become a commodity, instead of a bane that we need to wipe out of existence.
-Because many weeds are really not weeds at all.
+Because in reality, they’re not weeds at all.
 They’re just food that has fallen out of favor.

 Another example of this is invasives.
 Many of the invasives in our area have edible and other uses.
 If we were just to eat the plants, we could eat them into extinction in no time.
 One of my favorites in our area is the autumn olive.
 This plant yields an incredible amount of berries in the fall months, and we pick them heavy in most years.
 The berries are excellent.